 Keepers of dangerous wild animals will be subject to annual inspections (in the first instance this will be undertaken by a DAERA appointed vet).

 Subsequent inspections may be carried out by a nominated DAERA approved vet.
-Zoos, pet shops and circuses are exempt from the provisions of the Order as these premises are subject to separate licensing requirements.
+Licensed zoos, registered pet shops and circuses are exempt from the provisions of the Order as these premises are subject to separate licensing requirements.

 Selling or gifting dangerous wild animals to an unlicensed person(s) is also an offence

 Further information can be found by contacting the NIEA wildlife team.

 - Lions and Tigers